Pisa Tuscany, Italy Travel Guide

 Be aware of the "pausa pranzo" for shops.
 Plan your shopping before 1 PM or after 4 PM to avoid closed doors.

-Your interactions create the perception of visitors and contribute to a welcoming atmosphere.
+Your interactions create the perception of tourists plus aid a welcoming atmosphere.

 Always use "Buongiorno" (good morning/day) or "Buonasera" (good evening) when entering a shop, restaurant, or addressing someone for the beginning time.

-Italians tend to wear clothes neatly and take pride in their appearance.
-Avoid overly casual wear like swimwear or overly worn clothes in city centers.
+Italians tend to wear clothes neatly plus get pride in their appearance.
+Avoid overly casual wear like swimwear or overly worn clothes in the heart of the city.

 Wait to be seated in restaurants.
 Keep your hands visible, resting on the table (not in your lap) while eating.